vdelanno/convida/assets/txt-en.md

 No. Hand dryers cannot kill the coronavirus.
 We should wash our hands with water and soap first before drying them using a cloth/paper towel or a warm air dryer.

 ¿Does taking a hot bath prevent COVID-19?
-No. Hot bath do not prevent COVID-19.
+No. Hot baths do not prevent COVID-19.
 Bathing with very hot water can cause burns.
 Body temperature is around 36.5°C and 37°C whatever the environmental temperature is.

 ¿Does exposure to the sun or temperatures higher than 25°C prevent COVID-19?
 No. Exposure to the sun doesn’t prevent or cure COVID-19.